hkiyomaru/brain-visualization-sample/README.md

 ![networkx](https://raw.github.com/wiki/kiyomaro927/visualize_sample/images/hippocampal_connection_graph1.png)

 Fig1.
-This graph represents the relation between cells in the hippocampal formation and other cells.
+This graph represents the relation between cells in the hippocampal formation.

-###Gephi
+##Gephi

 [Gephi](https://gephi.org/) is one of the most famous visualization softwares.